 \subsection{Angular and velocity dependence of the cross-section}

-In this last part, we investigate the role of the velocity and angular dependence of the self-interaction for the evolution of the satellite halo.
-As for the isolated halo, we employ isotropic and forward-dominated cross-sections following the velocity dependence given by Eq.~\eqref{eq:vel_dep} or being velocity-independent.
-In detail, we employ the same cross-section as in Sect.~\ref{sec:angular_and_velocity_dep_iso}.
+In this section we investigate the role of the velocity and angular dependence of the self-interaction for the evolution of the satellite halo.
+As for the isolated halo, we employed isotropic and forward-dominated cross-sections that either follow the velocity dependence given by Eq.~\eqref{eq:vel_dep} or are velocity-independent.
+In detail, we employed the same cross-section as in Sect.~\ref{sec:angular_and_velocity_dep_iso}.
 The results for the enclosed mass within 10 pc are shown in Fig.~\ref{fig:sat_mass_enclosed}.

 The tidal forces acting on the satellite halo only slightly speed up the gravothermal evolution in the case of a velocity-independent cross-section.
 Interestingly, we find that this is very different for our velocity-dependent cross-sections.
 When the halo experiences tidal forces, the collapse time reduces to about half its value compared to the evolution in isolation (compare Figs.~\ref{fig:vdep+angle} and~\ref{fig:sat_mass_enclosed}).